Skip to main content

 Does Bath & North East Somerset Council accept FRASafe reports for HMO licensing?

 Yes.
-FRASafe produces a written fire risk assessment aligned with BS 9792:2025 and the RRO 2005 — the format Bath & North East Somerset Council requires for mandatory and additional HMO licence applications.
+FRASafe produces a written fire risk assessment aligned with BS 9792:2025 and the RRO 2005, which is the format Bath & North East Somerset Council requires for mandatory and additional HMO licence applications.

 Does my Bath HMO need a fire risk assessment?